jazzband/django-polymorphic/DOCS.rst

             my_objects=PolymorphicManager(MyQuerySet)
             ...

 Performance Considerations
 ==========================

 The current implementation is rather simple and does not use any custom SQL or Django DB layer internals - it is purely based on the standard Django ORM.

-The advantages are that the implementation naturally works on all supported database management systems, and consists of rather clean source code which can be easily understood and enhanced.

-The disadvantage is that this approach can not deliver the optimum performance as it introduces additional database queries.

 Specifically, the query::